 PROFESSIONAL STUDY: 500 RYT - Yoga Therapy Certification- Ananda Seva * 200 RYT - Yoga Teacher Training- Lifepower * Gateless Writing Coach * Recovery 2.0 Conferences * Heather Ash Amara-Warrior Goddess Training * Dr. Azita Nahai Trauma to Dharma Immersion * Hala Khouri's Trauma Informed Certification Committed continuing education with study favorites- Deborah Ford, Judith Lasiter, Gabor Mate, Carolyn Myss, Tommy Rosen, Ashley Turner, Marianne Williamson.
 Advocate for doing my own work with daily yoga/ meditation practice and weekly study with private Teacher/ Spiritual Director.... and a Business Marketing Degree from University of Colorado at Boulder, and graduate school at Florida International University in Industrial Organizational Psychology

 Why Yoga and Meditation?
 Yoga is a personal connection between the feeling body, thinking mind and energy awareness.
 The practice shifts as changes as we do.
 When my dependence on drugs and alcohol became too fierce on Feb 10, 2012, I no longer had the luxury of being numb.
-Yet I was so locked up with emotions and very resistant to talk therapy.
-As I practiced yoga, on the outside I became stronger, inside I softened, opened and released in many ways.
-Yoga became a vital catalyst in my recovery, to build structure in my day, connect with a healthy community yet further reconnect with parts of my true self, neglected while I has busy for a decade deep in external distractions and addictions.
+I was so locked up with emotions and very resistant to talk therapy, yet through practiced yoga, I opened and released in many ways.
+Yoga became a vital catalyst in my sustainable sobriety.
 I pursued an education in Yoga Therapy and learned about Somatic Experiencing, how we store emotions in our joints and tissues, Neuroplasticity, how the brain rewires new pathways of healing and compiled evidence to support 'Yoga as a Treatment Tool for Addiction'.
-I began teaching in Treatment Centers for Substance Abuse Recovery, weaved modern science with ancient wisdom into an experiential curriculum.
-I developed a training to teach other yoga teachers how to effectively work in non-studio settings, titled Shadow to Seva, 'Harnessing the strength of our shadows to shine in service'.
-Dedicated to my personal practice, as a student, which I believe is essential to sharpened my teaching skills each morning when I meditate.
+Dedicated to my personal practice, non-negotiable morning meditations.

 Who is in recovery- We are all in recovery from something, layers of life that dull our light.
 We wear masks as a means of survival or mere amusement until they become too heavy causing physical limitations. emotional pain or manifest into addictions that simply no longer work.
 The process of recovery is personal to discover ways to peel off these layers, remove the masks to connect back with ourselves.
 In my experience Yoga, Mediation and Writing help, take ownership of our shadows, validate our dark, so we are capable revealing our true light.